janscience/ESensors/docs/parameters/airpressure/README.md

 For various other units see this [converter](https://www.beamex.com/resources/pressure-unit-converter/).

-The [Sensor class](../../../src/Sensor.h) provides conversions to some of the many pressure units.
+The [ESensor class](../../classes.md#esensor) provides conversions to some of the many pressure units.
 For example, for an output in hPa:

 ```cpp
 #include <SenseBME280.h>